Connecting Ambulances Across PNG to One Network

 St John will also provide training and equipment to Provincial Health Authority and Regional Hospital health workers when asked, on a cost recovery basis.

-We expect that a standardised and centrally coordinated approach to ambulances services will improve efficiency, reduce misuse and result in better quality prehospital emergency care.
+We expect that a standardized and centrally coordinated approach to ambulances services will improve efficiency, reduce misuse and result in better quality prehospital emergency care.

 Ambulances help improve access to health services, particularly for rural and urban disadvantaged communities for whom there are major barriers to accessing healthcare during emergencies.